topherCantrell/ChroniclesOfPiggie/blog/09-UFO.md

 # UFOs and Aliens
 ### May 20, 2023

 We were watching youtube videos the other day, and Weird Al's "Foil" came on.

 I'm sure you've seen it.
-It starts out with keeping your food fresh, but then it takes a darker turn into alien abductions and government conspiracy theories.
-Once verse really got my attention:
+It starts out helping you keep your food fresh, but then it takes a darker turn into alien abductions and government conspiracy theories.
+One verse really got my attention:

 ```
 Wear a hat that's foil-lined,